NOAA's recent chart shows tornado alley has shifted dramatically eastward.

 I'm afraid the sawhorses weren't up to the task of building these 350# cargo doors.
 Most shelters will NOT have cargo doors, but we had to have them, for completed panel load out, so we had the specs on FEMA "store bought" doors and beefed them up.
 Whereas a "store bought " door has 2 layers of metal sandwiching a foam or hollow core, THESE are the same metal thickness on top of 10 layers of laminated wood with a plywood core, 1 1/2" thick!
 100 bolts to make them rigid and you have it.

-Maybe you'd like to see a close up of what's BEHIND the siding and 2 layers of plywood that you'll never see.
+Maybe you'd like to see what's BEHIND the siding and 2 layers of plywood that you'll otherwise never see.
 These panels stopped a projectile in testing that was 400% OVER what FEMA requires their 361G specification to stop!